indydutch/blog-content/posts/2025-12-26-mcp-n8n-agent-tutorial-part2.md

 - Humidity (very humid: -10)

 The tool returns activity recommendations based on the final score (0-100).

+#### The Agentic Edge: Why hardcode a score?
+You might notice we’ve hardcoded specific logic for the "Outdoor Score" (e.g., -30 for rain).
+In a traditional app, this is where the flexibility ends.

+**The MCP Advantage:** Because this data is fed to an LLM, the agent can reason beyond these numbers.
+If a user says, "I'm a professional storm chaser," the agent can see our "Not Recommended" rating and correctly pivot to: _"The conditions are dangerous for most, but perfect for your chase.
+Here is the local wind shear data."_ > We provide the **structured baseline**; the Agent provides the **unstructured reasoning**.

 ### Resource: Built-in Documentation